-When simulating user movement with a viral video, it is important to take into account the duration of the generated transformations as well as the distances between viewing positions.
-As the user moves through space, the time between positions should be matched as closely as possible to the duration of the transformation.
-It is also important that the distance covered during the transformation is the same as in virtual realityVR and that vestibular dissonance is minimised (Fig. 4).
+Figure 5.
+The Distance covered during the transformation.

-Figure 4.
-Distance covered during the transformation.
+When simulating user movement with a video, it is important to take into account the duration of the generated transitions as well as the distances between viewing positions.
+As the user moves in space, the transition time between positions should be matched as closely as possible.
+It is also important that the distance covered during the transformation is the same as in VR and that vestibular dissonance is minimised.

-Two players are used during the transformation.
-One plays the video of the viewing positions and the other plays the recordings of the transformations.
-When a transformation is captured, it is rounded up to the start of the next transformation and the transformation is loaded in the player dedicated to the transformation.
-As the surface plays, the next video at the next viewing position is loaded in the next player, showing the continued image at the exact moment after the end of the surface.
-It is important that the decoding and loading of the video take less time than the transformed video.
-Otherwise, the new position video will not be able to be loaded during the transformation, and the last frame of the previous position may be returned after the transformation is finished.
-This jumping of the video between positions reduces the inclusion and integrity of the displayed video (Fig. 5).
+Two players are used during the transition (see Fig. 6).
+One plays the videos dedicated to viewing positions, and the other plays a video of movement transition.
+When the user moves to a position that requires changing a scene, the movement transition video is selected according to the playback time (tK) of the current video (Video1).
+The movement video (VideoP) is loaded in the player dedicated to the transformation.
+During the movement video playback, the video (Video2), dedicated to the destination viewing position, is loaded in the first player.
+It proceeds to play a video from the last time frame of the movement video.
+It is important that the decoding and seeking operations of the destination video (Video2) take less time than the duration of the movement video.
+Otherwise, the synchronization of movement and destination videos would fail.
+This reduces the immersiveness and integrity of the displayed video scenes.